JimFowler/books/Books20/Tools/doc/theory.rst

   10. edition <1st or 2nd or 3rd or 4th or 5th ...>
   11. other

+Where <name_list> is of the form "name [and name [and ...]]" and name is of the form "[FirstInitial] [MiddleInitials] last"; note that the last name is required but the first initial and the middle ones are optional.
+There may be multiple middle initials.

 The grammer, in Extended Bachus-Naur format, is